-Jud Shaufler is in his third season with the Marquette University men's tennis program after an extended career in the club ranks in the region.
+Jud Shaufler is in his seventh season with the Marquette University men's tennis program after an extended career in the club ranks in the region.

 Shaufler, a former collegiate standout and highly-respected member of the tennis community in the greater Milwaukee area, assists with all areas of the program on a day-to-day basis.

 Shaufler's career has included several stops in director of tennis positions at clubs including Northmoor Country Club (1984-2002) and Western Racquet Club (2002-2010) in Elm Grove, Wis.
 While at WRC, Shaufler supervised a USTA Men's Pro Futures Tournament and served as coach of Wisconsin's 18-and-under Jr. Davis Cup Team in 2010.
 He has coached a number of players who have reached the collegiate level and worked with the organization of the Milwaukee Tennis Classic.

 Shaufler was a member of four conference championship squads (1977-80) at Michigan, where he earned a degree in education.
 He claimed a pair of Big Ten singles titles (1977, 1978), won the doubles championship on two occasions (1977, 1979) and helped the Wolverines to a trio of NCAA Championship appearances.
 He went on to compete at the professional level, eventually earning an ATP ranking.